doomslayer6678/nebula-page-ideas/page-drafts/staffing-agencies.md

-✔ Multi-client and multi-req management built in from day one ✔ Candidate ownership rules and do-not-contact compliance controls ✔ The best ATS for staffing agencies integrates with what you already use -- Bullhorn, Avionte, TargetRecruit, and 60+ more ✔ Bottom-of-funnel productivity first, top-of-funnel only when demand is real ✔ Human always in the loop -- AI amplifies your recruiters, it does not replace them
+✔ Multi-client and multi-req management built in from day one ✔ Candidate ownership rules and do-not-contact compliance controls ✔ The best ATS for staffing agencies integrates with what you already use - Bullhorn, Avionte, TargetRecruit, and 60+ more ✔ Bottom-of-funnel productivity first, top-of-funnel only when demand is real ✔ Human always in the loop, AI amplifies your recruiters, it does not replace them

 ---